-What's the best way to use this game?
+What's the Best Way to Use this Game?

 - Math Centers or Stations

 - Whole Group Practice

 - Morning Work

 - Partner Activity

 - Early Finisher Tasks

 - Substitutes

-- Send Home to Engage Student Families

-Tips for Playing Math Board Games
+Tips for Playing Math Games:

 - Read the directions to the students and model how to play. - Be prepared with dice/spinner and game pieces for each player (paperclips, pencil top erasers, pieces from another game, etc.) - Every student should solve every problem not just the person who rolls. - Create groups of 2-4 students.
 The lower number of students means the more focused students are while playing.